petermacp/mlw.public.health.group/README.md

   - Project Technical, comprising of a review of the progress of all group projects.

+Please review the schedule regularly, and ensure that you are prepared to present when it is your turn.
+If you need help with a presentation or journal club, ask Peter.

 Projects with a laboratory component (or any other Group Members who are interested) should attend the TB Lab Meeting, held at the College of Medicine on every second Wednesday morning.
 Ask Thandie or Doris for the